 The inspector will test the operation of the microwave using normal controls and report on its condition.
 Defects will be commented on separately.
+A microwave test or was used to confirm operation.

 Washer/Dryer: W/D present, not inspected

 At the time of the inspection there was a washer and dryer present.
 Inspecting washer and dryer operation is not within the scope of a home inspection.